 Tax training materials for student money advisers

-We understand that as student money advisers, you may come across complex tax issues and there may be some areas of this website you need to understand in a bit more detail.
-The information below has been designed to provide extra assistance on specific topics that we think you may come across on a regular basis.
+We understand that as student money advisers, you may come across complex tax issues and there may be some areas you need to understand in a bit more detail.
+The links below are to specific topics that we think you may come across on a regular basis.
 If there is an issue that arises that you think we might cover in a subsequent update, please advise us by using the Contact us form.

-In addition, HMRC have produced YouTube videos on the following topics:
+In addition, HMRC have produced YouTube videos on various topics.